 Are you dreaming of new outdoor living space?
 Will it require permitting by your city or county government?
 Building permits can be confusing and time-consuming to research and obtain for many homeowners.
-The fact that regulations and building departments can vary from location to location further complicates things.
-At Archadeck of Raleigh-Durham, handling permits is an important part of the service we provide.
-Throughout the Triangle, we have working relationships with the different local government entities that regulate building projects.
-We understand the permitting process and know how to secure what is needed.
+The fact that regulations and building departments can vary from location to location further complicates the process.
+At Archadeck of Raleigh-Durham, handling permits is a standard part of the service we provide.
+We understand how the different local government entities regulate building projects throughout the Triangle and know how to secure what is needed.

-Here are some of the questions homeowners typically ask with regard to permits for outdoor living projects:
+Here are some of the questions homeowners typically ask regarding permits for outdoor living projects:

-Q: When do I need a permit for a porch addition?
+Q: When do I need a permit for an outdoor living project?

 Q: Will I need a permit to add a new paver patio?